rustwasm/wasm-bindgen/README.md

 }
 ```

-The generated JS bindigns for this invocation of the macro [look like
+The generated JS bindings for this invocation of the macro [look like
 this][bindings].
 You can view them in action like so:
 [bindings]: https://gist.github.com/b7dfa241208ee858d5473c406225080f